Alpha Flight (comic book): Volume 3: "All-New, All-Different" Alpha Flight

 In 2004, Marvel started a new volume of Alpha Flight, with the "All-New, All-Different" prefix.

 The first six-issue story arc, which shows Sasquatch attempting to construct the new team, is called "You Gotta Be Kiddin' Me".

 The second six-issue story arc, entitled "Waxing Poetic", saw the return of some original team members as both the original versions visited in the past, and temporal copies brought to the present.

 The series was canceled with issue #12.

 Volume 4

 In 2011, the team appeared in a series tied to the crossover storyline Fear Itself, with the newly alive team to be joined by Puck.

 Alpha Flight: True North

 In June 2019, Marvel Comics announced that Alpha Flight would return in a one-shot titled Alpha Flight: True North featuring the original lineup (with the exception of Aurora) and written by Canadian writers Jim Zub, Jed MacKay and Ed Brisson to commemorate the 80th anniversary of the company.

+Volume 5

+In August 2023, the team returned in a five-issue limited series written by Ed Brisson and drawn by Scott Godlewski, as part of the "Fall of X" relaunch.
+The lineup includes most of the original team, as well as new addition Fang and Heather Hudson inheriting the Nemesis mantle.